Latest SeedProd News

 Change your waitlist landing page background image

 Now that you’ve customized your template, you can add more content to your page with SeedProd’s powerful content blocks.
-The Advanced blocks, in particular, are an excellent way to build anticipation for your big launch.
+For example, you can offer an incentive like a free e-book, or a discount to sweeten the deal.

 SeedProd’s lead generation blocks include: